 7 Ways to Reduce Humidity in Your Home

 First, let’s understand what humidity is exactly.
 The amount of water vapor or water molecules that are found in the air is humidity.
 You can think of humidity as the water that’s in a sponge.
 When there’s no water in the sponge, there’s no humidity.
 As it gets saturated with moisture/water, the percentage of humidity increases.

 You might be wondering what level of humidity is right for your home.
 In the summer, the ideal indoor humidity level is 40 to 50 percent.
 When there’s too much moisture, you will feel hot and sweaty.
 It can also cause damage in your home, such as mold growth, which can lead to structural problems.
 You could also have allergy flare-ups, problems sleeping, and respiratory problems.

-Luckily there are some things that you can do to reduce the humidity in your home.
+Luckily there are some things that you can do to lower the humidity in your house.
 Let’s look at 7 ways you can do this.

 Turn on your fans

 One of the easiest things you can do to lower humidity in your house is to turn on your ceiling fans.
 If you have external fan units, you can use those to help in problem areas.
 It works even though it might not be the most effective choice.
 The purpose of fans is to ventilate air naturally by creating air circulation.
 This helps to facilitate evaporation so that the water particles in your home dry out.

 Mold and other types of fungus will grow in places that are warm and moist with non-moving stale air.
 Turning on a fan after you’ve finished cooking can help quite a bit, particularly in the summer.

 Yes, a hot shower is a relaxing way to start or end your day.
 It feels great to have hot water hitting your skin, but it also creates a lot of steam.
 Bathrooms tend to be smaller than other rooms in your home, so all that moisture and heat gets trapped.